Your Menstrual Cycle Phases—Explained

 When it comes to your period, every month seems to look the same: Aunt Flo arrives on relatively the same day, allowing you to stock up on tampons and Midol to weather her visit.
 And once that week passes, you have three weeks of smooth sailing until you do it all over again.
 (Sigh.)

 But your menstruation cycle is about more than just Mother Nature punishing you for five days and then giving you a free pass to wear white pants and avoid bloating for 23 days.
 In fact, there's something different happening to your body practically every day of the cycle.
-And it's generally the same for all women-at least those that aren't on birth control.
-"When you're taking birth control pills-or any form of hormonal birth control for that matter-it's the BC talking, not your ovaries," says Lauren F. Streicher, M.D., author of Sex Rx: Hormones, Health, and Your Best Sex Ever.
+And it's generally the same for all women — at least those that aren't on birth control.
+"When you're taking birth control pills — or any form of hormonal birth control for that matter — it's the BC talking, not your ovaries," says Lauren F. Streicher, M.D., author of Sex Rx: Hormones, Health, and Your Best Sex Ever.
+(Here are some other reasons your period might be irregular, besides birth control.)

 Days 1 to 3

-So why exactly are you bleeding?
-Simply put, if you're not pregnant, your hormones are dropping and the lining of the uterus has reached peak thickness-so it's time to shed.
-(Your homornes affect more than just your body.
+So why, exactly, are you bleeding?
+Simply put, if you're not pregnant, your hormones are dropping and the lining of the uterus has reached peak thickness, so it's time to shed.
+(Your hormones affect more than just your body.
 Read Your Brain On: Your Menstrual Cycle.)

 Days 4 to 6

 Every woman's flow varies, but you should now be entering the lighter portion of your period.
 At this point in time, you may begin to notice the color of your blood changing from red to a shade that is closer to brown or black.
 "The color of period blood all has to deal with how long the blood has been sitting in your vagina," says Streicher.
 The quicker it's expelled, the closer to bright red it will be.
-(Didn't get it this month?
-Find out if it's Normal to Miss a Period?)
+(Here's more on what the color of your period blood means.)

 Days 7 to 10